Kordrad/Confiks/packages/cli/README.md

 ### Why?

-Confiks was developed out of the necessity to streamline and optimize the often-tedious process of setting up and configuring various tools within a new project.
-The main aim is to save time and simplify the initial project setup by automating numerous configuration tasks, enabling developers to focus more on coding and less on configuration complexities.
+`Confiks` was developed to automate and optimize the process of setting up and configuring various tools for the projects.
+The ultimate goal is to save time on initial project setup and allow developers to focus on coding rather than dealing with configuration complexities.

 ## Features

-#### Supports packages
+### Supports packages

 - [commit-lint][commit-lint]: Enforces commit message conventions.
   - [config-conventional][config-conventional]: Shareable commit-lint config.